spread-ai/docs-appsmith-fork/docs/reference/widgets/image.md

 Sets the source from which to render the image.
 Accepts an image URL, data URI, or base64 encoded image data.

-*Example*: If you want to display inline SVG, paste your SVG content in the Image property and escape the special characters with the UTF-8 equivalents.
+ If you want to display inline SVG, paste your SVG content in the Image property and escape the special characters with the UTF-8 equivalents.

 ```js
 data:image/svg+xml,%3Csvg xmlns='http://www.w3.org/2000/svg' width='100' height='100'%3E%3Ccircle cx='50' cy='50' r='40' stroke='green' stroke-width='4' fill='yellow' /%3E%3C/svg%3E